MerlinConnected/blog/_posts/2023-07-08-Ad id occaecat officia cupidatat excepteur culpa duis labore in.md

 ---
 layout: post
-title: 'Ad id occaecat officia cupidatat excepteur culpa '
+title: 'Ad id occaecat officia cupidatat excepteur culpa'
 category: example2
+tags: [development, ai, tech]
 ---

 Note: I took this test post from [moving](https://github.com/huangyz0918/moving), which is another Jekyll theme which is better that this one so I should not have linked it because now you will decide to use it instead of mine.